Campus Visits: Know Before You Go

 You can only tell so much from colleges' websites and brochures.
 By spending time on campus, you can speak in person with an admissions officer as well as students and get a good idea of what academic and social life are like there.
 When it's time to choose a college to attend, you'll be better prepared to make an informed decision.

-All colleges have admission offices that can help you plan your visit.
+All colleges have admissions offices that can help you plan your visit.
 Your high school may organize group tours of nearby colleges.
 And you can plan your own informal visit to a college campus.
-Take these important first steps:
+Take these important steps first:

-- Schedule time to be on your own.
-Walk around the public areas of the college and don't be shy about asking students questions.
+- Set aside time to be on your own.
+Walk around the public area.

-Campus visits can range from a quick hour to an overnight stay, from a casual guided tour to a formal presentation.
-Be sure to ask how long the whole visit will take so you can be prepared.
+Campus visits can range from a quick hour to an overnight stay and from a casual guided tour to a formal presentation.
+Be sure to ask how long the whole visit will take so that you can be prepared.

 Most campus visits will include the following:

-- An information session.
-An admission representative talks to you or your group about the college before the campus tour.
+- An information session, during which an admissions representative talks to you or your group about the college before the campus tour.

-- A campus tour.
-These are usually led by current students.
+- A campus tour: These are usually led by college students.
 You'll see the main parts of the campus and have a chance to ask questions.

-At many colleges, you can also arrange to do the following:
+At many colleges, you can also arrange to: